astrobarrage/astrobarrage/README.md

 **info!!**

-–☆ i mostly hang around the rblx/p!
+–☆ i mostly hang around the rblx/p! area, but i may be elsewhere if i'm with friends

 –☆ whisper to interact because i'm most likely offtab unless i'm actively in a conversation